The Resident Evil Movies You Need to See Before the Netflix Series

-Resident Evil has a long history in theaters, as well as films released directly on digital platforms, or on home-video.
-With the upcoming Netflix series on the cusp of debuting, there are those who might want to binge-watch the franchise.
+Resident Evil has a long history in theaters, in addition to films released directly on digital platforms, or on home-video.
+With the upcoming Netflix series on the verge of debuting, there are those who might want to marathon the franchise.

-There are three timelines to follow in Resident Evil right now (four if you count the Netflix live-action series).
+There are three timelines to follow in Resident Evil these days (four if you count the live-action Netflix series).

 The first is established by Capcom games, which include animated films and series.
 The second originated with the film starring Milla Jovovich.